YotamAviv/nerdster/notes.md

 UI for clear relate/equate.

 ## BUGS

+- net/content..
+I've gotten into a state where I see net with wrong controls.

 - I noticed that when Fetcher asserts false, it gets lost, not progpagated.

 - Revoked delegate says 'replaced'.

-- sign in without store keys should wipe keys
+- Make keys match Oneofus colors: only active Nerdster delegate should be dark colored.

 - Minor: filter by book doesn filters Hillel's comment on the article he submitted about a book which I equated to a book

 ## TODO:

 - Take care to warn user if he signs in oneofus/delegate keys that aren't related, are revoked, etc...

 - Look into if we verify 'nerdster.org'
-- Warn about comments on comments
-  Re: comment on comment bug, it's actually a feature, educate instead of fixing...
-A reaction (eg. comment) can be deleted, even if it's just changed, then the old one is deleted(replaced).
-A book or a movie can't be deleted ..

 ? clean up 'data corruption' in Nerdster that dumps all entries by order regardless of data corruption that Fetcher detects.
-- Embrace the key strikethrough icon (like replaced/blocked keys on phone).
-Use the red key for revoked maybe.

 - NerdTree solid
   - DO: test! (now that we have better than dump !minimalist)
   - paths